 It doesn’t mean that you have cervical cancer.
 Most often, the abnormal test result means there have been cell changes caused by the human papillomavirus (HPV).
+Your abnormal pap smear gynecologist NYC can discuss next steps with you if you have an abnormal Pap test result.

 How Should I Prepare For a Pap Smear?

-Here is what you should to make sure that your pap smear results are accurate and to minimize any false positive findings:
+Here is what you should do to make sure that your pap smear results are accurate and to minimize any false positive findings:

 - Don’t douche, have sex or use birth control foams two to three days before your appointment.